Contact Us

 Producing the final explanation

-The LLM then produces an answer supported by a reasoning process.
-This explanation helps users understand how the model interpreted the image, which part of the image it relied on, and the associations it used.
+The LLM produces an answer supported by a reasoning process, explaining how it interpreted the image, which visual elements it relied on, and the logical connections it made.

 Business applications of visual reasoning in LLMs